iluvjava/Maths/Notebook 2.0 obsidian/MATH 999 Paper Reviews and Frontier Mathematics/References Aug 2022/Paper Review Aug 2022.md

 * ADMM.
 Related topics are now in [[ADMM]], some of them taken from this paper.
 * Proximal Methods .
 	* Proximal Methods as a minimum on the majorizing functions.
+		* The has been already summarized in [[Introduction, Projected Proximal Gradient via MM]].
 	* Proximal Methods as a fixed point iteration schemes.
 	* Proximal methods as gradient on the envelope.
 (Not mentioned?)
 	* Proximal methods an operator splitting methods for solve gradient dynamical system.
 (Definitely ignored in the paper)